Paul V. Mullaney

 Paul Vincent Mullaney (November 22, 1919 – November 1, 2017) was an American judge, lawyer and politician from Massachusetts.

-Early life
+Early life and education

-Born November 22, 1919, Mullaney grew up in Main South, at the time a predominantly Irish-Catholic neighborhood in Worcester.
+Born on November 22, 1919, Mullaney grew up in Main South, at the time a predominantly Irish-Catholic neighborhood in Worcester.
 He graduated from South High School in 1938.
 He then attended the College of the Holy Cross in Worcester, graduating in 1942.
 Between World War II and the Korean War, Mullaney earned a law degree from Boston College Law School in 1948.

 Military service

 Upon graduation from Holy Cross, Mullaney enlisted in the United States Marine Corps with the 4th Marine Division as a sergeant.
 He ended the war as a commissioned first lieutenant, having served in Guam and Tinian.
 He returned to active duty in 1950, at the onset of the Korean War.
 He was first injured during the recapture of Seoul.
 He was injured a second time during the Chosin Reservoir campaign.
 On November 27, 1950, he was awarded his third Purple Heart for an injury at Chosin that would end his military career.
 He spent the better part of the following year recovering at Chelsea Naval Hospital.
 His military decorations included three Purple Hearts, Silver Star and Bronze Star.